akinferno/LazyBuffer/README.md

 # Credits and Acknowledgements
+- Voron Design for making the best printers and having the best 3d printer community
 - Klipper by Kevin O'Connor
 - Virtual Pins by Pedrolamas
 - Assiting with Testing, troubleshooting and passing ideas: